Police Excessive Force Lawsuits

 If verbalization is not enough, officers may implement empty-hand control or less-lethal methods to obtain control of an incident.
 Empty-hand control refers to joint locks, holds, and grabs; less-lethal methods involve the use of a weapon, such as a baton or chemical spray.
 Law enforcement is only allowed to implement lethal force if the suspect poses a lethal threat to officers or another person.

-Bringing an Excessive Force Case to Court
+Bringing a Civil Rights Excessive Force Case to Court

 In order to bring a successful case against a police officer, you must overcome “qualified immunity.”
-This is the most common defense against police excessive force or police brutality.
+This is the most common defense against civil rights police excessive force or police brutality.
 With this defense, law enforcement claims immunity from such lawsuit.
 This means you must be able to show that the actions of the police officer exceeded the bounds of reason.

 - Florida Man Shot by Deputy Awarded $23M